Bradstock/bradstock-production/src/pages/about.md

   title: About Us
   subtitle: ''
   background_image: "/images/275557916_10227717602791643_7708293183269079265_n.jpg"
+- template: text-area
+  component: text_area
+  text_area: |-
+    ## Our History

+    Over Labor Day weekend in 1994, several friends from the Bayport-Sayville area organized a day of music, food and fun.
+Held in the backyard of Bayport resident Brad Ringhouse, the event, which proved to be a rousing success, was aptly dubbed “Bradstock.”
+With enthusiasm sky high, the all-volunteer organizers planned Bradstock II for the following Labor Day.
+However, two extra ingredients were to be added to the original, successful formula - a focus on our environment, and a determination to raise funds to donate to area organizations.
+The good time had by all was to be complemented with a good cause supported by all.
+Which is exactly what has happened.
+  text_center: false
 - template: image
   component: image
-  position: Left
+  position: Center
-  image_center_width: N/A
+  image_center_width: 50%
   image: "/images/1167665_499908766758946_1603767001_o.jpg"
   alt: bradstock stage
 - template: text-area
   component: text_area
-  text_area: "## Our History\n\nOver Labor Day weekend in 1994, several friends from
-    the Bayport-Sayville area organized a day of music, food and fun.
-Held in the backyard of Bayport resident Brad Ringhouse, the event, which proved to be a rousing success, was aptly dubbed “Bradstock.”
-With enthusiasm sky high, the all-volunteer organizers planned Bradstock II for the following Labor Day.
-However, two extra ingredients were to be added to the original, successful formula - a focus on our environment, and a determination to raise funds to donate to area organizations.
+  text_area: |-
+    ###  Building a Community

-    The good time had by all was to be complemented with a good cause supported by all.
-Which is exactly what has happened.\n\n \n\n#### Building a Community\n\nWith the buzz of the first two Bradstocks encouraging new participants to join the cause, and with the success of the festivals far surpassing what the organizers could have ever imagined, Bradstocks III and IV were held on the grounds of Meadowcroft in Bayport.
+    With the buzz of the first two Bradstocks encouraging new participants to join the cause, and with the success of the festivals far surpassing what the organizers could have ever imagined, Bradstocks III and IV were held on the grounds of Meadowcroft in Bayport.
 Artists came to display their work, various not-for-profit environmental organizations set up informative, educational booths, and new musicians eagerly joined Bradstock‘s solid line-up of performers.
-Best of all, the events generated profits, as well as canned foodstuffs, which was donated and distributed to local good causes."
+Best of all, the events generated profits, as well as canned foodstuffs, which was donated and distributed to local good causes.
   text_center: false
 - template: image
   component: image
-  position: Left
+  position: Center
-  image_center_width: N/A
+  image_center_width: 50%
   image: "/images/118881508_10217750954827527_4957954583375051959_n.jpg"
   alt: love sign
 - template: text-area